mirage/irmin/README.md

   (only in client mode) or a simple JSON-based REST API (client and server).

-- **dynamic behaviour** Irmin allows the users to define custom merge functions, allow in-memory transactions (to keeps tracks of reads as well as writes) and a notification mechanism.
-These abstractions allow to define concurrent applications which are both efficient and safe.
+- **dynamic behaviour** Irmin allows the users to define custom merge functions, to use in-memory transactions (to keeps tracks of reads as well as writes) and to define event-driven workflows using a notification mechanism.

+These abstractions allow developpers to create applications with concurrent behaviors which are both efficient and safe.

 ### Bindings to other languages